pflammarion/Auto-OPS/docs/index.rst

    <br/><br/>

+..
+Add the link to the repository and add a section for the def file and their usage

 Optical Probing attacks have proven to be a powerful Side Channel analysis attack for bypassing protection mechanisms in integrated circuits.
 These attacks can extract sensitive information, like security keys or intellectual property (IP).